 FYI: To add an existing file to the Versions project, just copy or move the Sketch file to the project's folder.

 Open your Sketch file, rename it and make the necessary changes.
 You’ll see that in Sketch there’s an option to add the changed file to the project.

-Which is the same as the indicator you’ll see in the desktop app:
+Which is the same as clicking on the "Sync" button that will show in the project's card in the app:

 Clicking on either button will take you to the commit screen